 Unexpected surprise: Your kids might not react to the characters the way you think they will.
 Let your child be in control and don’t force them to take a picture.
 You might try holding him for a few pictures or standing between him and the character – you still get the shot but without the tears.
 Before you know it, he may be fine with characters and wanting to meet them all!

 Use the app: Looking for a certain character?
 Use the character locator button in the My Disney Experience app on your phone.
 This will tell you what characters are where, and more importantly, when to expect them to be there.

 Do your homework: Some characters can’t be seen at a character meal or at random places in the parks.
 Want to see Anna and Elsa?
-You can only meet them at Princess Fairytale Hall in Magic Kingdom.
-So you better do your best to plan ahead and get a FastPass for that.
-If you can’t get a FastPass, get to the park at least 45 minutes prior to opening and head straight there to be at the front of the line.
+You can only meet them in the Norway pavilion at Epcot.
+There isn’t a FastPass for this opportunity, so plan ahead and get to the park at least 45 minutes prior to opening and head straight there to be at the front of the line.